Slovakia

 Trolleybuses in Žilina use a green-yellow-white colour scheme.
 The trolley supporting electricity poles, often doubling as lamps, are painted with matching yellow and green colours.

-Skalica, in the northeastern corner of the country, has red street signs, similar to the ones commonly found in Czechia.
+Skalica, in the northwestern corner of the country, has red street signs, similar to the ones commonly found in Czechia.
 However, the somewhat stylized font distinguishes it from the Czech signs.

 Čičmany, in the westernmost parts of the Žilina Region, is easily recognized by the dark brown wooden houses, whose walls are filled with art consisting of white lines.